 We went with a size larger than usual based on the recommendation on their site.
 This allowed for plenty of space and thick socks, but wasn’t necessary for a good fit.
 Fortunately they cinch up really well, so both the regular size and the size up would have worked.

 Freet shoes follow a square shape, so are great for people with Roman shaped feet (long 2nd and 3rd toes) or extra wide toes in general.
 The tongue and ankle on the Mudee are very padded and fit closely, so be aware if you have extra high volume feet and ankles (sizing up would be advised in that case).

 Waterproof | Leather | $165

 The tongue is gusseted to keep water and debris out, and the sole is thicker (13 mm with insole) than a lot of barefoot shoes so you have some protection from the ground (good for dealing with sharp objects or the cold).
-There is a removable insole if you need more space.
+There is a removable insole if you need more space, and you can swap it out for a sheepskin one to stay extra cozy.
 You can see my YouTube Lems Waterproof Boulder review for more info.
 European readers can purchase Lems at Unterwegs Mit Dir to save on shipping and returns.

 Sizing & Fit

 I normally wear a size 7 in this type of shoe but took their advice to go up 1/2 size.
 These are a 7.5 and they fit well with plenty of space for my toes and thick socks.

 The Lems Boulder Boot will fit a variety of foot shapes and volumes, whether you have Egyptian or square toes.